Spotlight (TV channel): Development and early history

 Times Mirror announced the formation of Spotlight on March 12, 1981.
-Although it was intended to act as a direct competitor to existing movie-focused premium channels Cinemax, The Movie Channel and Home Theater Network, Spotlight was primarily developed to compete with dominant pay cable service HBO, which – like Spotlight – was owned by a media company with cable system interests, as parent company Time Inc. had owned the American Television & Communications Corp. (eventually integrated into Time Warner Cable and later Charter), the second-largest American cable television provider at the time (format-wise, HBO's programming contrasted from Spotlight, with a general interest format that mixed movies with specials and some limited original series within its lineup).
+Although it was intended to act as a direct competitor to existing movie-focused premium channels The Movie Channel and Home Theater Network, Spotlight was primarily developed to compete with dominant pay cable services HBO and Cinemax, which – like Spotlight – was owned by a media company with cable system interests, as parent company Time Inc. had owned the American Television & Communications Corp. (eventually integrated into Time Warner Cable and later Charter), the second-largest American cable television provider at the time (format-wise, HBO's programming contrasted from Spotlight, with a general interest format that mixed movies with specials and some limited original series within its lineup).
 Times-Mirror operated the channel as part of its cable programming unit, the Times Mirror Satellite Programming Company.

 Originally scheduled to launch on May 1, Spotlight officially launched just over four weeks later on May 28, 1981.
 It was initially available primarily on cable systems operated by Times-Mirror's Dimension Cable Television unit; Dimension originally planned to replace HBO with Spotlight on most of the provider's 51 systems nationwide, although it would instead replace competing general interest service Showtime throughout most of its service areas.

 In December 1981, Times-Mirror sold minority interests in the channel to Tele-Communications, Inc. (TCI), Cox Cable and Storer Communications; the three companies, then also among the nation's largest cable providers, mainly served as investors in Spotlight and added the channel to their respective systems; Times-Mirror remained managing partner, handling business and programming operations.

 For its first year of operation, Spotlight transmitted its programming for twelve hours each day, from 12:00 p.m. to 12:00 a.m.
 Eastern Time.
 The channel began to maintain a 24-hour-a-day schedule in 1982 (in contrast, Cinemax had maintained a 24-hour schedule from its August 1980 launch, while The Movie Channel switched to 24-hour schedules in January 1980; Showtime and HBO followed suit in July and September 1981 respectively, the latter airing a 24-hour lineup on weekends only, before expanding its weekday programming to a round-the-clock schedule in December of that year).
 At its peak, Spotlight had 784,000 subscribers throughout the United States, comparatively less than HBO, Cinemax (which both had around 13 million subscribers), Showtime and The Movie Channel (which both had around seven million subscribers).